 Ullrich: We like shopping on Ku’damn, at Gucci, Versace and also in Mitte.
 We try on the things we both like and than check if the outfit also works as a double when we stand next to each other.
 But we don’t always agree on what we want.

-Œ Magazine: So, Ralf you are more of an impulsive shopper?
+Œ Magazine: So, Rolf you are more of an impulsive shopper?

 Œ Magazine: Still impressed!
 I for one could never imagine having to decide about my clothes with another person.